 After a month of overindulging, why not try to eat clean for an entire day?
-Load up your plate with plenty of fruits and veggies, lean proteins, and good sources of fat, like olive oil, avocado, or nuts, or a day of nutritious, balanced meals.
-Be sure to avoid added sugars and trans or saturated fats; they can be diet busters if eaten in excess.
+Let's All Eat Right Day was launched to remember famed nutritionist Adelle Davis, who was born on February 25th and advocated the nutrition movement.
+In her honor, load up your plate with plenty of fruits and veggies, lean proteins, and good sources of fat, like olive oil, avocado, or nuts, or a day of nutritious, balanced meals.

 February 26: National Pistachio Day

-- Swapping pistachios for pine nuts in pesto
+- Swap pistachios for pine nuts in pesto.

-- Put them on top of vanilla ice cream or frozen yogurt
+- Drizzle them on top of vanilla ice cream or frozen yogurt.

-- Baking them into bread, muffins, or cakes.
+- Bake them into bread, muffins, or cakes.

-- Blending them into homemade hummus or guacamole
+- Blend them into homemade hummus or guacamole.

 28 of 28